StoyanDimitrov0016/SoftUni-Curriculum/4-JS-WEB/1-JS-Back-end/1-intro-to-nodeJS/simple-server/README.md

 # Simple Node.js WEB application

-This is a simple Node.js web application that demonstrates server-side routing and form handling using the Express.js framework.
+This is a simple Node.js web application that demonstrates server-side routing and form handling.
 ## Table of Contents

 - [About](#about)